 4 Powerful Kinds of Christian Training You Can Get Online

-But God often calls on individuals like you to help ensure that biblical teachings continue to spread.
+But individuals like you can help ensure that biblical teachings continue to have an impact.
 Faithful people have the power to transform lives and help change the world by promoting the gospel as part of their daily missions.
 Yet the skills to do that effectively often need to be learned.

 Here are four of the most useful areas of faith-based education you can pursue online: